datacarpentry/R-ecology-lesson/instructor-notes.md

 `combined.csv` is downloaded directly in the chapter "Starting with Data" and does not need to be downloaded before hand.
 It however requires that there is a decent internet connection in the room where the workshop is being taught.
-To faciliate the download process, the chunk of code that includes the URL where the csv file lives, and where the file should go and be named is included in the code handout (see next paragraph).
+To facilitate the download process, the chunk of code that includes the URL where the csv file lives, and where the file should go and be named is included in the code handout (see next paragraph).
 Using this approach ensures that the file will be where the lesson expects it to be, and teaches good/reproducible